gskema/gskema.github.io/_posts/2016-02-18-how-to-install-php7-lamp-server-on-ubuntu.md

     sudo a2enconf php-fpm.conf

-Which just creates a shortcut to `/etc/apache/conf-available/php-fpm.con` in `/etc/apache/conf-enabled/php-fpm.conf`
+Which just creates a shortcut to `/etc/apache/conf-available/php-fpm.conf` in `/etc/apache/conf-enabled/php-fpm.conf`

 Also, don't forget to enable these modules:

-    sudo a2enmod rewrite actions
+    sudo a2enmod rewrite actions fastcgi mpm_event

-This enabled `mod_rewrite` and `mod_actions`.
+And disable these:

+    sudo a2dismod php7.0

+This will disable `mod_php_` which is default apache PHP handler.

+To enable new handler to `/etc/apache2/conf-available/` and check what `.conf` files exists for `php-fpm`.
+Make sure to enable only one (preferable the one we had created):

+    sudo a2enconf php-fpm.conf

+I found that there was another file `php7.0-fpm.conf`, which was probably installed by a module.
+I tried using it but it didn't work, so I disabled it with `a2disconf` and enabled the one we had created.

 ## How to set up apache permissions